BethW83/health-insurance-project-1/README.md

 -   What new skills or tools do you plan to learn next based on your project experience?
 -   Ongoing challenge of getting used to a new laptop and to Windows (for many years I have used Linux)
 -   Initial error message in VSCode, easily remedied by installing the ipnykernel package and restarting VSCode
+-   Error message when trying to show plots using plotly, an updated nbformat needed to be installed, please see screenshot

 ## Main Data Analysis Libraries